-I really enjoy trying to recreate dishes I’ve ordered at restaurants.
-Heather and I ordered Limoncello Chicken Wings as an appetizer over at Marcos Coal Fired Pizza in Inverness.
-After our first bite we said in unison “I’ll have to try and make these”.
+I really enjoy recreating dishes I’ve ordered at restaurants.
+Heather and I ordered Limoncello Chicken Wings as an appetizer over at Raccas Pizzeria in Inverness.
+After our first bite we said in unison “We have to make these at home”.

-The marinade is some sort of combination of Limoncello and herbs; rosemary, thyme, oregano, red pepper flakes, some olive oil, lemon juice.
-The combo turns out a very flavorful wing.
-Since I don’t have a coal fired pizza oven like Marcos, I grilled these wings and we loved every bite.
+Instead of trying to guess the ingredients, I have the official recipe from the restaurant.
+The marinade is a combination of Limoncello, herbs and fresh lemon juice, which turns out a killer wing.
+Since I don’t have a coal fired pizza oven like Raccas, I grilled these wings and we loved every bite.
 I just served them as a main course with a salad and risotto as sides.

-Here’s the photo that I took with my phone at Marco’s.
-I wish I had referenced this for styling ideas.
+Here’s the photo that I took with my phone at Racca’s.
 The wings are sprinkled with parsley and cooked onion and surrounded with toasted pizza dough wedges.
-If you’ve not been to Marcos, you should stop in for their pizza.
+If you’ve not been to Racca’s, you should stop in for their pizza.
 Westword Magazine named them best pizza in Denver this year, and 5280 Magazine awarded them the same honor for 2012.
 Maybe it’s because they import Antico Molino Caputo ‘00’ flour, San Marzano tomatoes and their cheeses from Italy.
-They have two locations, one in Downtown Denver and the one we visited at Villagio in Inverness.
+They have locations in Downtown Denver, Colorado Mills and the one we visited at Villagio in Inverness.
 Always a great atmosphere and always good food.

 Limoncello Chicken Wings…It’s What’s for Dinner.

 Ever made Homemade Limoncello – Take a look at this recipe: